livewires/js-coding/worksheets/01-hello-world.md

   <h1>Hello World</h1>
 ```

-Glitch should automatically refresh the page.
+Glitch should automatically refresh the preview pane.

 ## Hello world in JavaScript…